-The cheapest option for buying After Effects is through the Single App plan, which at time of writing costs £19.97 / $20.99 / AU$29.99 per month on an annual plan, and includes 100GB of cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark.
+The cheapest option for buying After Effects is through the Single App plan, which at time of writing costs $20.99 / £19.97 / AU$29.99 per month on an annual plan, It includes 100GB of cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark.

 The alternative is to buy After Effects through the Creative Cloud All Apps option, which gives you access to Adobe’s entire collection of creative desktop and mobile apps.
 This normally costs costs $52.99 / £49.84 / AU$76.99 per month on an annual plan, making it the best option if you need to use several different apps from Adobe (If you’re not sure which Creative Cloud apps might prove useful, see our Adobe software list).

 After Effects discounts for teachers and students

 If you’re a student or teacher, you can buy After Effects as part of a discounted All Apps plan with a saving of around 60 per cent off for your first year.
-Right now, you get the entire Creative Cloud suite of apps, along with 100GB cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark, for just $15.99 / £13.15 / AU$21.99 per month for the first year, and then $29.99 / £25.28 / AU$43.99 the following year.
+Right now, you get the entire Creative Cloud suite of apps, along with 100GB cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark, for just $19.99 / £16.24 / AU$21.99 per month for the first year, and then $29.99 / £25.28 / AU$43.99 the following year.
 Note that the student and teacher discount is only available on an All Apps plan.

-Once you've downloaded After Effects, check out our roundup of the best After Effects tutorials to get started with the software, and boost your skills and knowledge, whatever your current level of expertise.
-So whether you want to get to know the interface and basic features, get to grips with techniques such as custom transitions, text write-on and warp stabilisation, or move on to advanced projects such as rotoscoping nature footage and mocking up AR effects, these tutorials have got you covered.
+Once you've downloaded After Effects, check out our roundup of the best After Effects tutorials to get started with the software and boost your skills and knowledge, whatever your current level of expertise.
+Whether you want to get to know the interface and basic features, get to grips with techniques such as custom transitions, text write-on and warp stabilisation, or move on to advanced projects such as rotoscoping nature footage and mocking up AR effects, these tutorials have you covered.

-Also, if you'd like to save yourself time and effort using After Effects, you can check out our roundup of the best plugins for After Effects.
+Also, if you want to save yourself time and effort using After Effects, check out our roundup of the best After Effects plugins.
 These plugins will help enhance your workflow, add features that simply don’t exist in the core After Effects application, and simply make stuff look cool.
 Once you've got your head around the basics of the software, check out our articles on the best After Effects transitions and the best After Effects templates.